|Cold Hardy:||Yes, 5°F with drops to 0°F for short duration|

-Very Cold-Tolerant Shorter Palm Tree that’s native to Georgia and withstands temperatures down to zero, as well as slow-growing and thrives with basic care.
+Cold-Tolerant Shorter Palm Tree that’s native to Georgia and withstands temperatures down to zero.
+It is a slow growing clumping palm that thrives with basic care.

 Why Choose a Dwarf Palmetto Palm?

 Although not as large as many varieties of palms, Dwarf Palmetto Palms bring robust attractiveness wherever utilized in the landscape.
-They are also one of the most cold-hardy palms, withstanding even the coldest winters without care.
-This makes them the perfect addition to northern landscapes and gardeners that always wanted a palm but felt their environment was too cold.
+They are cold-hardy down to 5° but can also tolerate short drops to 0°F, making them the perfect addition to northern landscapes and gardeners that always wanted a palm but felt their environment was too cold.

-These slow-growers have a clumping habit, maturing to around 2 to 7 feet tall and 3 to 5 feet wide.
-The wide, bluish-green, fan-like fronds are divided into segments and attached to smooth stems growing up to 5 feet tall.
+These slow-growers have a clumping habit, maturing to around 2 to 6 feet tall and 3 to 5 feet wide in USDA zone 7a-8.
+The round, bluish-green, fan-like fronds are divided into segments and attached to smooth stems growing up to 5 feet tall.
 It typically forms multiple trunks but can be trained into a single trunk specimen.
 White flower stalks bloom in summer followed by small blackberries.

-Dwarf Palmetto Palm’s shrubby form and large fronds make it stand out as an accent plant or specimen.
-It also works well planted in mass, as a ground cover or screening plant.
+The Dwarf Palmetto’s shrubby form and large fronds make it stand out as an accent plant or specimen.
+It also works well planted as a group or screening plant to cover fences or pool equipment.
+This plant is also beautiful as a standalone palm as well as under the canopy of larger palms or trees.

 Is it Cold-Hardy in My Area?

-If you’re looking for a cold-hardy palm that stands up to freezing temperatures then you can’t wrong with the addition of a Dwarf Palmetto Palm.
-This native withstands temperatures down to 0°F and will even withstand short bouts of drops to -5°F with protection.
-It’s hardy growing in hardiness zones 7 through 11.
+If you’re looking for an elegant palm that is cold-hardy and sturdy, then the Dwarf Palmetto may be the palm for you.
+This Georgia native withstands temperatures down to 5° F and will even tolerate short bouts of drops to 0°F. These trees grow well throughout USDA hardiness zones 7a through 11.

 In the event of an extreme freeze, water the palm deeply the day before the expected cold weather is to arrive to insulate the roots and help keep them warm.
 Add a thick layer of mulch over the planting site to also help insulate the roots.